vieir4ndo/vieir4ndo/README.md

 ### 🍰 About me

-I'm **Matheus Vieira Santos**, I am a software engineer currently living and working in Brazil 🇧🇷.
+I'm **Matheus Vieira Santos**, I am a middle software engineer currently living and working in Brazil 🇧🇷.
 I like to think of myself as an extroverted, excited and proactive person.
 I really do believe in the transforming power of education and, in this perspective, I'm always engaged in different projects.

 ### 🎓 Education